h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 The ``h2o.target_encode_apply`` (R)/``transform`` (Python) function offers the following ``holdout_type`` options:

--  None: no holdout, mean is calculating on all rows of data \*\* this should be used for test data
+-  ``none``: no holdout.
+The mean is calculating on all rows of data \*\*.
+This should be used for test data
--  LeaveOneOut: mean is calculating on all rows of data excluding the row itself
+-  ``loo``: mean is calculating on all rows of data excluding the row itself.

    -  This can be used for the training data.
-The target of the row itself is not included in the average to prevent overfitting
+The target of the row itself is not included in the average to prevent overfitting.

--  KFold: mean is calculating on out-of-fold data only (requires a fold column)
+-  ``kfold``: The mean is calculating on out-of-fold data only.
+(This options requires a fold column.)

    -  This can be used for the training data.
 The target average is calculated on the out of fold data to prevent overfitting

 Blended Average
 '''''''''''''''

-The ``blended_avg`` (R)/``blending_avg`` (Python) parameter defines whether the target average should be weighted based on the count of the group.
+The ``blended_avg`` parameter defines whether the target average should be weighted based on the count of the group.
 It is often the case, that some groups may have a small number of records and the target average will be unreliable.
 To prevent this, the blended average takes a weighted average of the group's target value and the global target value.

-Noise Level
+Noise
-'''''''''''
+'''''

-The ``noise_level`` (R)/``noise`` (Python) parameter determines if random noise should be added to the target average.
+The ``noise`` parameter determines if random noise should be added to the target average.

 Perform Target Encoding
 ~~~~~~~~~~~~~~~~~~~~~~~